pytorch/serve/docs/custom_service.md

 Provide a custom script to:
 * Initialize the model instance
-* Pre-process input data before it is sent to the model for inference
+* Pre-process input data before it is sent to the model for inference or captum explanations
-* Customize how the model is invoked for inference
+* Customize how the model is invoked for inference or explanations
 * Post-process output from the model before sending the response to the user

 Following is applicable to all types of custom handlers